alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 NPTS=`cat $PTS_FILE | wc -l`
 ```

 Try see if you can work out this section of code does.
 If you have GRASS running in your terminal, you can find out what any given GRASS command does with the following pattern: `r.command --help`, which is the same pattern for most commands at a UNIX terminal.
+You can also consult the online help.

 To summarise the help documents for the GRASS commands used here: